feinstaub/feinstaub.github.io/asr/index.md

 * **Independence** of third party service providers because exchange points can be switched any time.
 * **Decentral** logic.
 All logic is located on the clients.
 The required third party server only serves as a simple file store.

-### Secure
+### Secure and robust

 * **Easy-to-understand** security
     * Why is this important?
 E.g. read [A Plea for Simplicity](https://www.schneier.com/essays/archives/1999/11/a_plea_for_simplicit.html), 1999 by [Bruce Schneier](http://en.wikipedia.org/wiki/Bruce_Schneier)
     * Currently based on passwords (later maybe on public key infrastructure).
+    * No central data storage for long-term data.
 * **end-to-end encryption**
     * Based on passwords
+* **Safe and robust**
-    * Since the data is always decrypted after receiving there is no risk to lose data due to a lost password.
+    * Since the data is always decrypted after receiving there is **no risk to lose data due to a lost password**, certificate or other stuff that sometimes get lost.
+    * **Easy data routing**: Sender --> Exchange point --> Receiver (no complex P2P network).
 * Most **meta-data** is encrypted.
-    * Especially **filenames** and **subject line** is encrypted.
+    * Especially **filenames** and **subject line** are encrypted.
     * The following meta-data will **not** be encrypted: sender's id, receiver's id, timestamp.
+    * Therefore, exchange point providers cannot violate the user's privacy by accident.
-* **Touch-cloud** solution
+* Touch-cloud solution
-    * This means your data in its encrypted form will only touch the cloud.
-As soon as the receiver gets it, it will vanish.
+    * Currently, the term "cloud" is used for all kinds of Internet services.
+"Touch-cloud" means that your data (always in its encrypted form) will only touch this omnipresent cloud: as soon as the receiver gets it, it will be deleted.
 This minimizes the chances of the (encrypted) data from being copied.

 ### Easy to use